-Astro presentation
+Astro Presentation

 Last updated on

-Astro presentation proposal
+Astro

 Background

-Astro integration with Marp
+Astro Integration with Marp

-Today(2025/4/30), I initially implemented the astro-marp integration, not perfect but usable. my approach is to use marp-cli to convert the slide into html and save to dist/slide
+Today (2025/4/30), I initially implemented the astro-marp integration - not perfect but usable.
+My approach is to use marp-cli to convert the slide into HTML and save to dist/slide.

-the full code:
+The full code:

 ---